gorlikariel/Gem/README.md

 sure about whether she took the pill today or not, or how many pills are left in her pack when it's not on her right now.
-Forgetting the pill just sucks, and Gem does its best to keep you from forgetting, by sending you a push notification at the time you set it to, and trigger the alarm clock.
+Forgetting the pill just sucks, and Gem does its best to keep you from forgetting, by sending you a push notification at the time you set it to, and triggering the alarm clock.

 ## License